JuliaML/MLDataPattern.jl/docs/introduction/design.rst

-While test coverage can give a rough estimate of how much effort was spend in testing your code, it is still just a proxy variable when it comes to test-quality.
+While test coverage can give a rough estimate of how much effort was spend in testing your code, it is still just a proxy variable when it comes to test quality.
 We do not have a solution to this problem, but we put a large emphasis on testing the actual functionality of our code.
-As such we can also only consider pull-requests that provide sensible and meaningful tests for their proposed changes (so coverage alone won't cut it).
+As such we can also only consider pull requests that provide sensible and meaningful tests for their proposed changes (so coverage alone won't cut it).

 # Cross-Community